Kalmovic/ax-code-challenge/README.md

-# Axur Challenge
+# Challenge

-This project has been created to complete Axur Front End Role challenge
+This project has been created to complete Front End Role challenge

 ## About the project